Brunoengi/geotechnics-ts/README.md

 })
 ```

-<p>The final step is create a class to calculate the soil resistence, the intance receives 3 parameters, the first is the stake section, the second is the soil parameters and the thrst is the stake properties.</p>
+<p>The final step is create a class to calculate the soil resistence, the intance receives 3 parameters, the first is the stake section, the second is the soil parameters and the thrst is the stake properties that includes lateral resistance and base resistance</p>

 ```
 const mySoilResistence = new SoilResistence(stakeSection, soilParams, myStake)